bogdankis/Book-store-ecommerce/README.md

 # Book-store-ecommerce
-> UNDER CONSTRUCTION
+> TO BE UPDATED
-Building book store in ASP.NET CORE MVC with .NET 6 and bootstrap
+Building book store in ASP.NET CORE MVC with .NET 7 and bootstrap